Alaskan Shepherd

 Common Health Issues

-The Alaskan Shepherd has a lifespan of some 10 to 13 years.
-Based on the health profile of its parent breeds, this dog may be prone to diabetes, cataracts, glaucoma, cancer, congenital heart defects, bleeding and clotting disorders, a bone inflammation disorder called Panosteitis, and various skin conditions.
+Although the Alaskan Shepherd has a lifespan of some 10 to 13 years, based on the health profile of its parent breeds, this dog may be prone to diabetes, cataracts, glaucoma, cancer, congenital heart defects, bleeding and clotting disorders, a bone inflammation disorder called Panosteitis, and various skin conditions.

 Another potential problem to look out for is exocrine pancreatic insufficiency, in which the dog is unable to properly digest some food.
-A good breeder will strive to reduce the risk of many health conditions, but it will still need regular examinations and tests at the vet to catch problems as early as possible.
+A responsible breeder will strive to reduce the risk of many health conditions, but regular examinations and tests by a veterinarian are encouraged.

 Temperament

-The Alaskan Shepherd is a friendly, loyal, brave, protective, and hard-working dog.
-It tends to become attached to a single person at a time, but it has an indifferent and even slightly aggressive attitude toward new people and dogs.
-Proper training from an early age can help dispel some of this bad behavior.
+Friendly, loyal, brave, protective, and hard-working, the Alaskan Shepherd tends to attach to a single person at a time, but the breed often conveys an indifferent and even slightly aggressive attitude toward new people and dogs.
+Proper and early training can help dispel some of this bad behavior.
+Also, keep in mind, as a crossbreed, each Alaskan Shepherd can have a slightly varied temperament to the standard.

 German shepherd and Alaskan malamute mixed breed dog, Alaskan Shepherd, playing in the forest

-The dog’s dense double coat of fur will need frequent grooming based on the time of the year.
-During the summer and winter seasons, the Alaskan Shepherd will require weekly brushes with a pin or slicker brush and a de-shedder.
-During the heavy shedding seasons of the spring and fall, however, it will need to be brushed almost daily.
+The dog’s dense double coat of fur needs frequent grooming based on the time of the year.
+During the summer and winter months, the Alaskan Shepherd requires weekly brushings with a pin or slicker brush and a de-shedder.
+During the heavy shedding seasons in the spring and fall, however, you’ll need to brush their coats almost daily.

-The Alaskan Shepherd is an intelligent working dog that will enjoy the process of learning complicated new tricks and tasks.
-Keep in mind this is an independent and strong-willed dog with its own thoughts about how things should be done.
-The Alaskan Shepherd will therefore need a strong and respected leader with a firm and consistent hand to guide it.
-Do not be too harsh or aggressive; a positive attitude and training methods work best.
-If you are struggling to come up with a workable routine, then you might want to visit a professional trainer.
+What may seem complicated to another breed is a welcome challenge to the Alaskan Shepherd.
+This intelligent working dog enjoy the process of learning new tricks and tasks.
+Bear in mind, as an independent and strong-willed breed with its own thoughts about how things should be done, the Alaskan Shepherd benefits from a strong and respected leader with a firm, consistent hand to guide it.
+Do not be too harsh or aggressive; a positive attitude and training methods work best with this breed.

 Puppies

-From the moment of their birth, the puppies are big, energetic, and enthusiastic dogs that will need plenty of early training to curb some of their worst instincts.
-Puppies will benefit from exposure to new people and situations, as well as crate and house training, in the first few months of life to produce a well-behaved adult.
-Obedience training should probably begin after about three months of age.
-However, even after they undergo proper training, these dogs may not truly mellow out until they have fully matured after the first two years.
+From the moment of their birth, Alaskan Shepherd puppies are big, energetic, and enthusiastic dogs that will need plenty of early training to curb some of their worst instincts.
+Puppies benefit from exposure to new people and situations as well as crate and house training in the first few months of their life to produce well-behaved adult dogs.

 Share on: